Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Abstract

 \section{Abstract}

-We explore the scaling properties of price-volatility nexus in cryptocurrency markets and address the issue of the asymmetric volatility effect within a framework of fractal analysis.
-The MF-ADCCA method is applied to examine nonlinear interactions and asymmetric multifractality of cross-correlations between price and volatility for Bitcoin, Ethereum, Ripple, and Litecoin.
-Furthermore, asymmetric reactions in the volatility process to price fluctuations between uptrend (bull) and downtrend (bear) regimes are discussed from the viewpoint of cross-correlations quantified by the asymmetric DCCA coefficient, which is a different approach from the conventional GARCH-class models.
-We find that cross-correlations are stronger in downtrend markets than in uptrend markets for maturing Bitcoin and Ethereum.
-In contrast, for Ripple and Litecoin, inverted reactions are present where cross-correlations are stronger in uptrend markets.
-Our empirical findings uncover the dynamics of asymmetric volatility structure and provide new guidance in investigating dynamical relationships between price and volatility for cryptocurrencies.
+Asymmetric relationship between price and volatility is a prominent feature of the financial market time series.
+This paper explores the price-volatility nexus in cryptocurrency markets and investigates the presence of asymmetric volatility effect between uptrend (bull) and downtrend (bear) regimes.
+The conventional GARCH-class models have shown that in cryptocurrency markets, asymmetric reactions of volatility to returns differ from those of other traditional financial assets.
+We address this issue from a viewpoint of fractal analysis, which can cover the nonlinear interactions and the self-similarity properties widely acknowledged in the field of econophysics.
+The asymmetric cross-correlations between price and volatility for Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), and Litecoin (LTC) during the period from June 1, 2016 to December 28, 2020 are investigated using the MF-ADCCA method and quantified via the asymmetric DCCA coefficient.
+The approaches take into account the nonlinearity and asymmetric multifractal scaling properties, providing new insights in investigating the relationships in a dynamical way.
+We find that cross-correlations are stronger in downtrend markets than in uptrend markets for maturing BTC and ETH.
+In contrast, for XRP and LTC, inverted reactions are present where cross-correlations are stronger in uptrend markets. \begin{description} \item[Keywords] price-volatility cross-correlations; asymmetric volatility; cryptocurrency markets;\\ MF-ADCCA; asymmetric DCCA coefficients. \end{description}